Storm Eunice: Germany

 In Germany, Eunice was named Zeynep by the FUB, ahead of the system's impact storm tide warnings were issued near the Elbe river in preparation for 90 mph winds, higher than Ylenia which impacted the area only days prior.
 Eunice made landfall at about midday local time, close to the mouth of the Elbe.

 Two people died in separate car accidents in the western state of North Rhine-Westphalia in connection with the storm, authorities said.
 A man died after falling when trying to repair a damaged roof near Cuxhaven, Lower Saxony in the municipality of Wurster Nordseeküste.

 In Hamburg, a storm surge up the River Elbe reached 3.75m.
 A 55-meter crane collapsed on an under-construction office building in Bremen.

 A post mill at Klettbach, Thuringia was blown down.
 Photographs show that the main post had snapped where the quarterbars join and the mill had blown over onto its side.
 It is hoped that the mill can be rebuilt.

-First estimations expect an insured damage of 900 million Euros.
+Initial estimation of insurance loss was 900 million euros (US$1.02 billion).

 The highest wind gust measured in Germany was 145.8 km/h at Brocken.